 Contact Lenses and Nearsightedness

 Some people claim that wearing contact lenses will stop nearsightedness, or myopia, from advancing.
-Contact lenses can effectively help you manage your nearsightedness, and in some specialty cases prevent progression, but unfortunately, they do not have the ability to reverse the condition.
+Contact lenses can effectively help you manage your nearsightedness, and in some special cases prevent progression, but unfortunately, they do not have the ability to reverse the condition.

 “Second Sight” and Cataracts